Research & Conservation Project

 Volunteers stay in a large and spacious, attractively furnished house in the heart of the reserve.
 The house is set in a very large garden with lovely big trees, protected from the wildlife all around by an electric fence.
 The accommodation at askari offers a swimming pool, a volley-ball net, a weights room, hammocks, etc. Boys and girls usually sleeps in separate en-suite rooms, sleeping up to a maximum of 4 people.
 There is a double room for couples who would like some privacy.
 Rooms are cleaned once a week and laundry is made twice a week.
 Volunteers also take it in turns to carry out various duties on a daily basis at Askari.
 These include meal preparation, data collection, vehicle checks and fence checks.
 All ingredients are provided for cooking along with easy to follow recipes so don’t worry if you’re not a master chef!

-The programme works with specific arrival and departure dates depending on the duration of the stay.
+The programme works with specific arrival and departure dates.

 « This programme far exceeded all expectations.
 I learnt an incredible amount about a wide range of conservation areas whilst getting up close and personal with the animals.
 The team are impressively knowledgeable and passionate about what they do.
 They warmly welcomed me into the team and I can honestly say I’ve has the best time of my life.
 I will definitely be coming back and strongly recommend this place to anyone who loves wildlife, is prepared to get their hands dirty and has a keen interest in conservation. » Natasha, England